-It is important to consider that, according to the National Report on Greenhouse Gases (GHGs) published by the Ministry of Environment and Sustainable Development in 2017, the energy sector is responsible for 53% of GHGs.
-The analysis of the BEN for the period 1970–2016 shows significant changes associated with the progressive replacement of oil by natural gas, the latter assuming all increases and the former remaining almost constant over time.
-It should be noted that throughout the period fossil fuels have remained between 82.2% and 92.6% of the entire primary energy mix.
-In past years, several laws were issued with the aim of decreasing the use of fossil fuels and making a rational use of energy by suggesting a series of objectives and mechanisms of promotion, and recognizing the importance of the participation of every energy source in the integration of the national energy mix.
+It is important to consider that, according to the National Report on Greenhouse Gases published by the Ministry of Environment and Sustainable Development in 2017, the energy sector is responsible for 53% of greenhouse gases.
+The analysis of the BEN for the period 1970–2017 shows significant changes associated with the progressive replacement of oil by natural gas — the latter was responsible for all increases while the former remained almost constant over time.
+It should be noted that throughout the period, fossil fuels have remained at between 82.2% and 92.6% of the entire primary energy mix.
+In recent years, several laws were issued with the aim of decreasing the use of fossil fuels and rationalizing the use of energy by suggesting a series of objectives and mechanisms of promotion, and recognizing the importance of using every energy source in the national energy mix.

-As previously stated, the main goal is to diversify the power generation mix with greater participation from non-conventional renewable, hydro and nuclear energy sources.
+As previously stated, the main goal is to diversify the power generation mix, with greater participation from non-conventional renewable, hydro and nuclear energy sources.
 In August 2006, the reactivation of the nuclear programme was officially launched.
-Moreover, in 2009 Law No. 26.566 declared the nuclear programme to be of national interest and promoted special public regimes for the completion of the construction of the Atucha II NPP as well as the execution of the life extension project of the Embalse NPP — both activities under the scope of the operator of the nuclear power plants (NPP)s, Nucleoeléctrica Argentina S.A.
-(NA-SA) — and the development of the CAREM SMR Project under the umbrella of the National Atomic Energy Commission (CNEA).
+Moreover, in 2009, Law No. 26 566 declared the nuclear programme to be of national interest and promoted special public regimes for the completion of the construction of CNA II as well as the execution of the CNE life extension process — both activities under the scope of nuclear power plant operator Nucleoeléctrica Argentina S.A.
+(NA-SA) and CAREM SMR Project development, which is under the responsibility of the National Atomic Energy Commission (Comisión Nacional de la Energía Atómica — CNEA).

-In relation to renewable energy sources, in 2015 Law No. 27.191 instituted the creation of a National Promotion Regime for the Use of Renewable Energy Sources Destined for the Production of Electric Energy.
+In relation to renewable energy sources, in 2015, Law No. 27 191 introduced a National Promotion Regime for the Use of Renewable Energy Sources for the Production of Electric Energy.
 Thus, goals have been established for the incorporation of renewable energies to the national energy matrix for electricity supply: 8%, 12%, 16%, 18% and 20% for the years 2017, 2019, 2021, 2023 and 2025, respectively.